-- 3.12 Make adjustments to the playground to improve accessibility.
-The current upstand kerb and mulch softfall does not allow for equitable access.
+Make adjustments to the playground to improve accessibility.
+The current up-stand kerb and mulch softfall does not allow for equitable access.
 Refer to the NSW Government Everyone Can Play Guidelines for any future playground upgrades.
-Install park seating and shelters to cater for larger groups of people. - 3.13 Plant trees to increase canopy cover, contributing to the urban forest and providing shaded places to recreate. - 3.14 Install pedestrian path lighting along the internal paths. - 3.15 Provide water points and drinking fountain.
+Install park seating and shelters to cater for larger groups of people.

+Investigate pedestrian path lighting within the park.

+Investigate water points and drinking fountain.

-Jubilee Park (Refer Concept Plan on Page 31)
+(Refer Concept Plan on Page 65)

-- 3.16 Undertake a detail design of Jubilee Park Concept Plan to create an 'urban square' where small-scale temporary markets or pop-up food stalls can be located to improve the vibrancy of the Young Street commercial core.
-This may include the installation of toilets and large shelters. - 3.17 Consider the decommissioning of the public art furniture and install a suite of contemporary custom furniture that still reflects Carrington's identity. - 3.18 Install park lighting.
+Undertake a detail design of Jubilee Park Concept Plan to create an 'urban square' where small-scale temporary markets or pop-up food stalls can be located to improve the vibrancy of the Young Street commercial core.
+This may include the installation of toilets and large shelters.

+Consider the decommissioning of the public art furniture and install a suite of contemporary custom furniture that still reflects Carrington's identity.

+Install park lighting.

-Cowper Street Reserve (Refer Concept Plan on Page 32)
+Cowper Street Reserve

+(Refer Concept Plan on Page 69)

-- 3.19 Long term consider the reconfiguration of the roads, parking, pedestrian paths, street crossings and landscaping to create an activated space that provides opportunities for temporary and permanent alfresco dining areas or street markets. - Consider: - 3.20 Gateway feature that represents Carrington's history and identity and provides a welcoming gesture to visitors. - 3.21 'Historic walk' along Cowper Street Reserve to entice people to engage with the space and learn about Carrington's unique - 3.22 An 'Avenue of Trees' to enhance amenity and aesthetics of Carrington's main entry and contribute to the urban forest strategy.
+Long term consider the reconfiguration of the roads, parking, pedestrian paths, street crossings and landscaping to create an activated space that provides opportunities for temporary and permanent alfresco dining areas or street markets.

-CONCEPT IDEA 1 - JUBILEE PARK

-JUBILEE PARK PRECEDENTS
+Gateway feature that represents Carrington's history and identity and provides a welcoming gesture to

+'Historic walk' along Cowper Street Reserve to entice people to engage with the space and learn about Carrington's unique history.

+An 'Avenue of Trees' to enhance amenity and aesthetics of Carrington's main entry and contribute to the urban forest strategy.

+Concept - Jubilee Park

+Figure 36 Jubilee Park Concept Plan